Before we get to know each other, I must warn you that I can be offensive to some, or so it has been explained to me.

 My real fantasy is to take down evil oil companies and bankers, but fantasizing makes me sleepy, so I usually take a nap.

 I've spent 2 1/2 decades in this industry, not because I chose it, but because offices and cubicles make me grumpy.

 I have been a busser at a (previously mentioned) Chinese restaurant and later at a popular Mexican Cantina in Chico, CA where I went to college.

-After moving to the Bay Area I secured a job as a server at Claim Jumper where I had to wear a ridiculous bolo tie and a badge with my name on it like I was a character working in Frontierland at Disneyland.
-After three embarrassing years of wearing that getup, I moved up to the big time by landing a bartending job at P.F.
+After moving to the Bay Area I secured a job as a server at a Claim Jumper where I had to wear a ridiculous bolo tie and a badge with my name on it like I was a character working in Frontierland at Disneyland.
+After three embarrassing years of wearing that getup, I moved up to the big time by landing my first bartending job at P.F.
 Chang’s (before it went corporate and sterile).

 From there, I started bartending at multiple bars at the same time, like a prostitute with multiple Johns.
 I’ve spent time at fine dining places, high-volume clubs and classic mixology bars.
 In other words for 12 years I was IMMERSED in bartending, until I finally moved on to management.

 As anyone who has been in this industry a long time knows, it's easy to get stuck because the money is good behind the bar, but it's tough to do forever.
 And so is managing.